Cyclists who kill face longer jail terms in crackdown on ‘legal loophole’

 While crossing Old Street in east London, she was hit and killed by 18-year-old Charlie Alliston, who was illegally riding a fixed-wheel bike with no front brakes and travelling at 18mph.

-Because there is currently no speficic legislation for cycling death offences, Alliston was jailed for 18 months under the 1861 Offences Against the Person Act of causing bodily harm to Ms Briggs by wanton or furious driving.
+Because there is currently no specific legislation for cycling death offences, Alliston was jailed for 18 months under the 1861 Offences Against the Person Act for causing bodily harm to Ms Briggs by wanton or furious driving.

 The archaic law is intended to cover offences with horse-drawn carriages.